 Exit’s attitude to law reform is one of carefully constructed permissive legislation – a judicial system that can permit exceptions to the rule against assisted suicide or euthanasia.
 This differs from the prescriptive model used in most proposed bills.

-Exit’s position on allowable limits is similar to the Dutch model, basing consideration of end-of-life assistance upon i) unrelievable and unbearable suffering and ii) the patient’s competent and enduring wish, as the two primary requisites.
+Exit’s position on allowable limits is not dissimilar to the Dutch model, basing consideration of end-of-life assistance upon i) unrelievable and unbearable suffering and ii) the patient’s competent and enduring wish, as the two primary requisites.
 This differs from organisations that campaign only for the terminally ill.

 Exit is predominantly a low-profile organisation.
 It values consensus-building as a stable means of producing change.
 The political question for parliamentarians and others that dissent from legal reform in this area may be, how can the enduring views of the large proportion of the population, supported by the weight of rigorous academic evidence, be consolidated by a democratic government that is opposed to assisted suicide and voluntary euthanasia on principle?